gridonic/PrinceXMLPhp/README.md

 -------

 The PrinceXMLPhp wrapper is licensed under the MIT license.
 The original library from is taken from the [Prince Website](http://www.princexml.com/download/wrappers/) and subject to the license by YesLogic Pty.
-Ltd.
+Ltd. A Github repository for the original library can be found at https://github.com/yeslogic/prince-tools.